junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 The view in the bunker looks surreal even for them, Dean thinks, when Bobby leads the rest of them through the Vail and into the bunker.

 It looks like a proper hunting operation base camp, for once, with spacious rooms occupied by the busy hunters.
-Except those hunters are nothing more than foggy floating figures.
+Except that those hunters are nothing more than foggy floating figures.
 Most of them haven't learned how to interact with objects yet, so they walk through the walls and doors, disappearing and reappearing out of nowhere.
 It's nothing short of bizarre.

 "House rule one: Nobody goes anywhere near the dungeon!"
-Dean announces once they seem to settle down, hoping the ones temporarily disappeared can also hear him.
+Dean announces, once they seem to settle down, hoping the ones temporarily disappeared can also hear him.

-Sam has gone off to check if the orders he commanded Lucifer to shut up and stay put was still taking effect with him out of the bunker.
+Sam has gone off to check if the orders he commanded Lucifer to shut up and stay put were still taking effect with him out of the bunker.

 Cas is missing from this orientation, too, said he needed a moment in his room the minute they were back home.

 So Dean is left alone with them.

-It would have been a lot easier if they're really just a bunch of old hunters hanging out in a hunter's bar.
+It would have been a lot easier if they were really just a bunch of old hunters hanging out in a hunter's bar.
 Dean can use a nice glass of drink from Ellen or Jo right about now.

 "We can use as much help as we need."
 He tells them, gesturing to the books in the library, then the hallways outside of the war room.
-"We have books and everything, everyone who can touch things, feel free to start reading and go looking for ways to make an archangel recover quickly, or look for cases, find us some demons or corrupted souls we can collect.
+"We have books and everything.
+Everyone who can touch things, feel free to start reading and go looking for ways to make an archangel recover quickly, or look for cases, find us some demons or corrupted souls we can collect.
 Be careful about the magical items and sigils around the place -- we don't know half what they do, so don't touch them if you don't want to get burned or something."

 He glances at the group around them, mostly hanging around the war room center table now.
 "I think that's about it.
 Any questions?"

 Ash raises his hand, pointing at Sam's closed laptop on the edge of the table.
-"Can I have one of that?
+"Can I have one of those?
 Would be really helpful."

 "Use mine."
-Dean tells him, nodding at the one sitting before him, "if you can touch it."
+Dean tells him, nodding at the one sitting before him, "If you can touch it."

 Ash reaches for it.
 His fingers pass through the surface, sinking into the wooden table.
 "Dammit."
 The laptop makes a jittery sound, like a power surge just passes through its circuits.